 Based on preliminary field work this area has a high concentration of some of the largest and most intact single-family houses within and just south of the 1865 Rowland's Addition.
-Refer to "Map 9.
-Downtown Residential, Previously Inventoried" on page 100 and "Map 10.
-Downtown Residential, Period Built" on page 101.

 This area is southeast of the intersection of NE 2nd Street and NE Ford Street, and runs along both sides of NE 1st Street.
 The area contains 9 properties, constructed between the 1800s (2 properties) and 1929, with the majority built between 1910 and 1919 (4 properties).
 Based on the scale of the properties and proximity to downtown McMinnville, these buildings are likely architect designed and associated with past property owners prominent in the growth and development of McMinnville.
 The core portion of these properties are zoned General Commercial (C-3) and those south, across NE 1st Street are zoned Office/Residential (O-R), placing greater potential replacement pressure on the properties in the C-3 zoning.